-Forgetting to properly take care of myself is my number one occasion of sin.
+Forgetting to properly take care of oneself often leads to sin.

 “I keep confessing the same sins,” I admitted to the priest.
 It’s true.
-My confessions are always, depressingly, identical.
+My confessions are almost always, sadly enough, identical.

 Well, I got through to the Act of Contrition, which is my favorite part.
-I’m done talking about my sins, and now I get to say that powerful, somewhat frightening line: “I firmly resolve, with the help of thy grace … ” (I love that.
-No matter how strong my resolve is, ain’t nothing happening without grace) ”… to sin no more, and to avoid the near occasion of sin.”
+I’m done talking about my sins, and now I get to say that powerful, somewhat frightening line: “I firmly resolve, with the help of thy grace to sin no more, and to avoid the near occasion of sin.”

 As I heard myself say it, something clicked.
 “Near occasion of sin?”
 No wonder I keep tripping over the same stuff!